redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

     Don't forget to arrange the **namespace** according with your configuration.

-If you want to use a controller with a different name, you must obviously rename the controller itself, then you must tell AlphaLemon CMS to generate the routes pointing this controller.
+If you want to use a controller with a different name, you must obviously rename the controller itself, then you must tell RedKite CMS to generate the routes pointing this controller.

 This last step is achieved adding the following configuration to your **config_alcms.yml**